CAPITOL HILL RESTORATION SOCIETY, INC.

 Section 5.
 Expulsion of a member.
 Any member may be expelled for cause upon the approval of such expulsion by a vote of three-fourths (3/4) of the Board present at any regular meeting of the Board, if a motion for such expulsion has been made and seconded at the regular meeting preceding such Board meeting.
 The member so recommended for expulsion shall be invited to attend the proceedings, and to speak and present witnesses in his or her behalf.
 If a member is expelled, that membership is terminated, effective as of the date of the Board meeting when the Board votes to expel the member.

 Section 6.
 Dues.
 Membership dues shall be determined by the Board.
 No change in the amount of dues may be made except after prior notice to members.

 ARTICLE IV.
 MEETINGS OF MEMBERS

 Section 1.
 Types of membership meetings.
 Meetings of members are of two types: regular meetings, (including the annual meeting), and special meetings.

 Section 2.
 Regular membership meetings and annual membership meeting.
-Regular meetings of the members of the Society shall be held quarterly in the fall, winter, spring and summer of each fiscal year.
+Regular meetings of the members of the Society shall be held three times a year in the fall, spring and summer of each fiscal year.
 The annual meeting is the summer meeting.